 If your employees don't know your Core Values, you might as well not even have them.
 One step further, if your entire company isn't living your Core Values, then what's the point?
 Core Values aren't just some box to check as you work through your company's long term strategy (Got 'em?
 Yep.
 Done).
 They should be foundational to your business and guide everyone's behavior day in and day out.

-Here are some ways to know whether or not your Core Values still need some work:
+Here are some Core Values tests to know whether or not your Core Values still need some work:

 - Hallway Test: At the very least, everyone in your company should be able to recite them.
 They can't live them if they don't know what they are!
 Step out into the hallway and ask around.